 The Inheritance Act, or the Inheritance (Provision for family and Dependants) Act to give it its full title, is designed to enable people to make a claim against a loved one’s estate where they have been unreasonably excluded or have received less from the estate than they are entitled to.

 Who can make a claim under the Inheritance Act?

 The categories of people who can make a claim under the Inheritance Act are:-

 - former spouses and former civil partners;

 - anyone who was financially dependant on the deceased.

 Am I entitled to receive anything under the Inheritance Act?

-If you fall within one of these categories then the next question is to decide whether you are entitled to receive anything under the Inheritance Act.
+If you fall within one of the categories of people who can make a claim then the next question is to decide whether you are entitled to receive anything under the Inheritance Act.
 To answer this we need to consider if “reasonable financial provision” has been made for you from the estate.
-If “reasonable financial provision” has not been made for you then the Court has the power to redistribute the estate regardless of the terms of the deceased’s Will or the rules of intestacy.
+If “reasonable financial provision” has not been made for you then the Court has the power to redistribute the estate, regardless of the terms of the deceased’s Will or the rules of intestacy.

 How much will I get from making an Inheritance Act claim?

-So, each case is different and you will need a personal assessment to be carried out in order to establish what you might be entitled to receive from making an Inheritance Act claim.
+So, each case is different and you will need a personal assessment to be carried out in order to establish what you might be entitled to receive from making an inheritance claim.